What do you want to do on your Arizona adventure?

-If you made it this far down the page, you are clearly interested in what I’m doing.
-Here are a few ways to get the most out of AZ Wonders.
+If you made it this far down the page, you’re clearly interested in what I’m doing.
+Here are a few ways to get the most out of this site.

-Scroll down and look for topics that interest you, then click the title for more info.
-Click on the Browse drop-down to see posts categorized by topics such as hiking, mountains, plants, water, and more.
-Click on highlighted topics and tags for more articles similar to the one you’re viewing.
+Click on the Explore Arizona drop-down to see posts categorized by topics such as hiking, mountains, plants, water, and more.
+Click on topics and tags for more articles similar to the one you’re viewing.

-- Rate the posts (5 stars make me happy) or like them
+- Rate or like the posts (5 stars make me happy)

-- Use the comment box to ask questions or tell me what you like
+- Use the comment box to ask questions or tell me what you’d like to see

 - Share AZ Wonders with others who might be interested

 I am so glad you’re here!
 Arizona is a place full of exciting adventures.
-Now, all you have to do is start clicking around to explore more.
-Hang around and keep coming back because I’ve just scratched the surface.
+Now, all you have to do is click around to explore more.
+Hang around and keep coming back because I’ve just begun to scratch the surface.
 There are so many more wonders to explore.
-And I want to share them with you.
+And I want to share them all with you.